hkellaway/HNKGooglePlacesAutocomplete/README.md

 ## Advanced Topics

 The core functionality needed to use HNKGooglePlacesAutocomplete is described in [Setup](#setup), [Queries](#queries), and [Places](#places).
 The following sections describe additional topics that may be of use in particular situations.

+### Errors

+Errors returned by HNKGooglePlacesAutocomplete have either the domain `com.hnkgoogleplacesautocomplete.query.fetch.error` or `com.hnkgoogleplacesautocomplete.category.clplacemark.error` depending on their source.
+A short description of the error can be found in the `error` object's `localizedDescription` property.
+If the `error` has an underlying error, such as an error returned by `CLGeocoder`, that error can be found in the `error` objects `userInfo` dictionary, under the key `NSUnderlyingError`.

 ### Advanced Setup Topics